 About Cosmetic Surgeons of Michigan, PC

-Collectively, board certified cosmetic surgeons Dr. Goffas and Dr. Bill have served patients in the metro Detroit area for over 20 years.
-They would be happy to discuss questions you may have about chemical peels, and to help you decide if Cosmetic Surgeons of Michigan, PC is the right fit for you.
-To schedule a personal consultation with Dr. Goffas or Dr. Bill, contact us online or call (586) 773-6900.
+Board certified cosmetic surgeon Dr. Goffas has served patients in the metro Detroit area for over 15 years.
+He would be happy to discuss questions you may have about chemical peels, and to help you decide if Cosmetic Surgeons of Michigan, PC is the right fit for you.
+To schedule a personal consultation with Dr. Goffas, contact us online or call (586) 773-6900.